siddhant123-geek/NewsAppMVVM/README.md

 - **Tinylog** for log rotation and debugging

+# Naming some more concepts used in the application
+- **Debounce operator** - For efficiently searching the news and not making repetitive unnecessary api calls
+- **FlatMapLatest** - Making the api call for the latest entered result and ignoring the older ones
+- **Filter** - Filtering out the required data from the raw data fetched from the server
+- **FlatMapConcat** - Transforms each value of the flow sequentially
+- **Map** - Transforms each value of the flow item into another type
+- **Coroutine** - For performing asynchronous fetching of data from db or network
+- **Flow** - Asynchronous data type used
+- **StateFlow** - Obervable asynchronous data structure used

 # Detailed summary of the screens implemented
 # TopheadlinesScreen
 - Shows a generic list of news from the database which is populated by news fetched from the newsApi.